grafana/google-sheets-datasource/docs/sources/_index.md

 # Google Sheets data source plugin for Grafana

 The Google Sheets data source plugin for Grafana lets you to visualize your Google spreadsheets in Grafana.
-It uses the Google Sheets API to read the data which you can view in dashboard panels or [Explore](https://grafana.com/docs/grafana/latest/explore/).
+It uses the [Google Sheets API](https://developers.google.com/workspace/sheets/api/guides/concepts) to read the data which you can view in dashboard panels or [Explore](https://grafana.com/docs/grafana/latest/explore/).

-Watch this video to learn more about setting up the Grafana Google Sheets data source plugin:  {{< youtube id="hqeqeQFrtSA">}}
+Watch this video to learn more about using the Grafana Google Sheets data source plugin:  {{< youtube id="hqeqeQFrtSA">}}

 {{< docs/play title="Google Sheets data source plugin demo" url="https://play.grafana.org/d/ddkar8yanj56oa/visualizing-google-sheets-data" >}}